ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     class CommercialPaperContract extends Contract {

-Below, this method defines the commercial paper `issue` transaction for commercial paper blockchain network.
+Below, this method defines the commercial paper `issue` transaction for the commercial paper blockchain network.
 The parameters that are passed to this method will be used to create the new commercial paper.
 Locate and examine the `buy` and `redeem` transactions within the smart contract